-The Chateau Lafitte Rothschild is a wine estate in France that has been owned by members of the Rothschild dynasty since the 19th century.
-The average price of a bottle from this estate is nine hundred and eleven dollars, but the Chateau Lafitte 1865 is one of their most expensive wines with the cost of around four thousand six hundred and fifty dollars per glass.
+The Chateau Lafitte Rothschild is a wine estate in France that members of the Rothschild dynasty have owned since the 19th century.
+The average price of a bottle from this estate is nine hundred and eleven dollars, but the Chateau Lafitte 1865 is one of their most expensive wines, with a cost of around four thousand six hundred and fifty dollars per glass.

 Chateau Laffite 1787.
 Price $156,450.

 Number 7 is another vintage from the famed Chateau Lafitte.
 A bottle of the Chateau Lafitte 1787 was discovered in a cellar in Paris about two hundred years after it was bottled.
-It was said to be owned by the third u.s. President Thomas Jefferson and his initials were etched into the bottle.
+It was said to be owned by the third u.s. President, Thomas Jefferson, and his initials were etched into the bottle.
 Publishing mogul Malcolm Jones bought the bottle in 1985 for 156450$.
 He placed it in a display case under halogen spotlights.
-Unfortunately, the hot lights caused the cork to dry out, and it eventually dropped in the bottle, dropping the value of the wine down to zero.
+Unfortunately, the hot lights caused the cork to dry out, and it eventually dropped into the bottle, dropping the value of the wine to zero.

 Ampoule from Penfolds.
 Price $168,000.